 Where to stay in Alberobello

 Alberobello offers a unique accommodation experience with its iconic trulli houses, which have been converted into cosy and charming accommodations.
-Consider staying in one of these traditional trulli, allowing you to immerse yourself in the distinctive atmosphere and architecture of this UNESCO World Heritage site.

 Further reading: My Stay in a Trulli House in Alberobello (Photos & Review).